Skip to main content

 fdisk -l

-3. If the server OS has non-RAID disk partitioning, skip this step.
-If partitioning the disk with RAID (RAID + LVM), check if it is assembled.
-If RAID is assembled, there will be entries of type /dev/md in the list of storage devices.
-If there are none, assemble the components of the previously created RAID into a RAID:
+3. If the server OS has disk partitioning without RAID, skip this step.
+If the disk is partitioned with RAID (RAID + LVM), check if it is built.
+If RAID is built, the list of storage devices will contain entries like /dev/md.
+If they are not present, assemble the components of the previously created RAID into a RAID:

 mdadm --assemble --scan